Covenant Presbyterian Church - Charlotte, NC

 • Eco-theology: Providing programming and curriculum to enhance ecological and environmental knowledge with a biblical, spiritual and theological emphasis. (ex.
 Open Table programs, contemplative hikes, etc.)

-• Earth Care and Sustainability: Examining and putting into practice our spiritual convictions about taking care of the environment, both on the Covenant campus and within our local community. (ex.
-Programs and panel discussions, projects and calls to action, examining systemic issues, engaging in environmental restorative justice, etc.)
+• Earth Care and Sustainability: Examining and putting into practice our spiritual convictions about taking care of the environment, both on the Covenant campus and within our local community.

 Community Hikes